appdotnet/api-spec/resources/posts.md

 Post id is the ordering field for multiple posts (not ```created_at```). ```created_at``` is meant to be displayed to users, not to sort posts.
 This also makes pagination with ```since_id``` and ```before_id``` more straightforward.
 Posts are presently always returned in reverse chronological order (newest to oldest).
 As a result, the Posts endpoints will always return the newest posts that meet the requested criteria e.g. before_id and count.

 ## Create a Post
 Create a new <a href="/appdotnet/api-spec/blob/master/objects.md#post">Post</a> object.
 Mentions and hashtags will be parsed out of the post text, as will bare URLs.

-To create a link in a post without using a bare URL, include the anchor text in the post's text and include a link entity in the post creation call.
+You can also create a Post by sending JSON in the HTTP post body that matches the <a href="/appdotnet/api-spec/blob/master/objects.md#post">post schema</a> with an HTTP header of ```Content-Type: application/json```.
+Currently, the only keys we use from your JSON will be ```text``` and ```reply_to```.
+Once we accept complex posts (annotations, links with anchor text that isn't the url, etc.), you must use the JSON interface.

 > This endpoint is currently migrated by the ```response_envelope``` migration.
 Please refer to the [Migrations documentation](/appdotnet/api-spec/blob/master/migrations.md#current-migrations) for more info.